What are Investment Securities?

 #1 – Gold

-It is the earliest form of investment from the time when none of the developed investment markets were available for the investors.
-It was used as an alternative to money in ancient times and was being started using as an investment when its demand-supply balance got disturbed.
-Central banks and the International Monetary Fund have a great role to play in determining the gold prices.
+It is the earliest form of financial investment securities from a time when none of the developed investment markets were available for the investors.
+It was used as an alternative to money in ancient times and was being started used as an investment when its demand-supply balance got disturbed.
+Central banks and the International Monetary Fund have a great role to play in determining gold prices.

 #2 – Real Estate